dylanvu/dylanvu.github.io/src/app/md/projects/games/epicdle.md

 * TypeScript
 * Maintine UI
 * Google Cloud Firestore
-* Google CLoud Storage
+* Google Cloud Storage
 * CloudFlare R2 CDN
 * FFmpeg
 * Motion

 I'm quite proud of this project because I wanted to serve this to the fandom without spending a lot of money on maintenance.
-I made the cloud architecture be able to support a theoretical daily active user cound of 300,000 users for free.
+I made the cloud architecture be able to support a theoretical daily active user count of 300,000 users for free.
 This was accomplished by minimizing the frequency and size of files served to users.
 I also accomplished daily resets with zero downtime or maintenance by pregenerating the song a day ahead using a cron job.

 Here is how the architecture works: